AEADataEditor/replication-template-development/sample-language-report.md

 ## RCT

 > [REQUIRED] This is a RCT.
-The AEA requires that RCTs be registered, the registration number be identified in the title page footnote (and cited).
-For more details, see [AEA RCT policy](https://www.aeaweb.org/journals/policies/rct-registry).
+The AEA requires that RCTs be registered, the registration number be **cited** in the title page footnote.
+For more details, see [AEA RCT policy](https://www.aeaweb.org/journals/policies/rct-registry) and the example citation provided in the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references).

 This is a RCT.
 The registration number is already identified in the title page footnote, but is not cited.